colin-mccarthy/tanzu_build/exercises/01_docker_push.md

-## In Harbor create a project named test 🔧
+In Harbor create a project named test 🔧

-Login to your local Harbor with Docker
+Login to your local Harbor with Docker 🔧
 ```
 docker login core.harbor.domain
 ```

-Tag an image for this project:
+Tag an image for this project 🔧
 ```
 docker tag cmccarth/ticket-function core.harbor.domain/test/ticket-function
 ```

-Push an image to this project:
+Push an image to this project 🔧
 ```
 docker push core.harbor.domain/test/ticket-function
 ```